Caregiver stress is a serious issue

 Caregiving is a constantly changing situation.
 That means you’ll go through periods of more and less stress.

-Because of that, we recommend taking this quiz once a month and writing down your score.
+Because of that, we recommend taking this quiz regularly and writing down your score maybe once every 1 or 2 months as a check-in.

 This helps you check in with yourself and monitor your stress levels over time and as your caregiving situation changes.